 Charcoal grills are perfect for home use or trips.
 Charcoal BBQs are great for camping, picnic, road trips, and beach parties.

 Throw one in the RV or in the trunk of your car and take it anywhere you go.
 I mean, who doesn’t like it when you can take that great smoky taste with you in any place?

-After serving your family with a flavoured grilled feasts, it’s time for some clean up.
+After serving your family a flavourful grilled feast, it’s time for some cleanup.
 With all the good points of charcoal grills comes some bad stuff.

 For one, cleaning a charcoal BBQ grill is trickier than gas.
 You need to empty it out and make it ash-free before scrubbing.

 You also have to tackle the lids, inside bowl, grates, and the ash catcher.
 Charcoal grill maintenance can be a serious job!